 - Wood needles are lightweight and warm in the hand

 The needle metal tips are coated with white bronze.
 Producing bronze-coated needles uses less electricity and water and is more environmentally friendly.

-Lace knitters love their versatility and knitting speed.
-The new finish of addi knitting needles is perfect for those allergic to nickel!
+Lace knitters love their versatility and speed.
+The new finish of addi needles is perfect for those allergic to nickel!
 Flexible plastic cord.
-Sizes:
+Options for addi: